BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/forces_of_good/rohan.md

 **WARGEAR**

-- Sword
+- [Sword]

 **HEROIC ACTIONS**

-- Heroic Resolve
+- [Heroic Resolve]
-- Heroic Strike
+- [Heroic Strike]
-- Heroic Strength
+- [Heroic Strength]

 **OPTIONS**

-- Horse: 10 points
+- [Horse] - 10 points
-- Armour: 5 points
+- [Armour] - 5 points
-- Shield: 5 points
+- [Shield] - 5 points
-- Throwing Spears: 5 points
+- Throwing Spears - 5 points

 **SPECIAL RULES**

-- Horse Lord
+- [Horse Lord]
-- Expert Rider
+- [Expert Rider]

 - **I Shall Kill You if You Touch Him** `ACTIVE`

 If Theoden is slain, Eowyn must move towards the spot where he died if she can.
 Once she's within 3" of this spot, she must remain within 3" of it.
-Then for rest of the game, she becomes Fearless, re-rolls any failed To Wound rolls, and gains +1 To Wound when striking the model that slew Theoden.
+Then for rest of the game, she becomes [Fearless], re-rolls any failed To Wound rolls, and gains +1 To Wound when striking the model that slew Theoden.

 </div>